Strategic Communication and Media (COMM)

 Students with a semester level of Freshman 1, Freshman 2 or Sophomore 1 may not enroll.

-The purpose of this course is to enhance the critical thinking and analytical skills of students to make them better able to cope intellectually with public argument in a world of where sound-bites and terrorism rule the day.
-This course addresses the ways in which various ideologies compete for global dominance by employing advocacy strategies and propaganda techniques, a process made both more complex and more consequential by rapidly advancing communication technologies.
-By manipulating visual imagery, propagandists often exert control over the public's perception of political, social and economic reality.
-Extensive use of art and video examples will be made in this course.
+The purpose of this course is to enhance the critical thinking and analytical skills of students to make them better able to cope intellectually with public argument in a world where sound-bites and terrorism in its many forms rule the day.
+This course addresses the ways in which various ideologies compete for global dominance by employing advocacy strategies and propaganda techniques, which are now more complex and consequential due to rapidly advancing communication technologies.
+By manipulating visual imagery, propagandists often exert control over the public's perception of political, social and economic realities.
+Historical and contemporary examples will be applied in this course.
+No pre-requisiste.

 Credits: 3